d-smith/notes/aws/security-specialty/03-iam-s3-policies.md

 By default cross region replication is done using SSL/TLS - you do not have to create bucket or IAM policies to force SSL.

 You can replicate objects from a source bucket to only one destination bucket.
-After s3 replicates an object, it cannot be replicated agailn.
+After s3 replicates an object, it cannot be replicated again.

 CRR requirements: